 Modeling Portfolios - 7 Essential Photos Every Model Needs

 When you are first starting out as a model it is not necessary to have professional photos.
 Simple snapshots are all you need in order to find out if a modeling agency is interested in representing you.

 However, if an agency is interested in you, but it is not quite ready to sign on the dotted line, the agency may ask you to build your book a little bit more or work on developing your look.
 For a new model, this can be very confusing if they have no idea what the agency is looking for or what it all really means.

-There are specific types of photos that agencies like to see in the beginning.
 Agencies like photos that show the model’s versatility and their ability to express themselves.
-Agencies also like to see how well the model can actually tell a story or portray a feeling or emotion in their photos.
+They also like to see how well the model can actually tell a story or portray a feeling or emotion in their photos.

 Here is a list of the essentials you should have in your book and tips to make them just right.